Barlow Respiratory Hospital: Cottages on the campus

 Originally tuberculosis patients lived in tent cottages in order to be exposed to free flowing air.
 As time went on permanent cottages were added to the campus by donors.
 The architecture of the bungalows is in the California bungalow style.
 During World War I many servicemen contracted tuberculosis and were sent to the Barlow Sanatorium.
 Because of this the Los Angeles Chapter of the American Red Cross built and furnished four four-room cottages for military patients, some of which are still in use today.

 The library

 Dedicated to the sanatorium on May 6, 1922, this stucco and red tiled library is still in use.
 It was paid for by the Los Angeles Optimists Club and has stained glass windows donated by James Slauson and a second by Mrs. Helena Torrance in memory of her husband, Jared Sidney Torrance.
 Jared Sidney Torrance had served on Barlow's Board of Trustees since 1910 as vice president and president.
 The library underwent renovations in 1992.

 The Guildhouse

 The Guildhouse was originally the "Men's Help" quarters, where the men working in the hospital would live.
 In 1975 the old building was converted into a gift and plant shop.
 This was funded by the Barlow Guild, a large group of ex-patients dedicated to philanthropy, and the Guildhouse opened in April of that year.
-The Guildhouse closed indefinitely in 2014.
+The Guildhouse closed in 2014.
+After an extensive renovation the Guild House reopened in 2021 as adaptive reuse of a historically significant building to serve as administrative offices and communications hub.